 Marimark Mortgage serves the mortgage needs of real estate investors in Florida, Virginia, and Pennsylvania.

 We specialize in delayed financing, cash-out refinancing, conventional home mortgages, FHA, VA and USDA mortgage options, refinance loans, and reverse mortgages.
-We’ve worked extensively with cash-out refinancing, and help clients with HARP refinancing to lower their monthly mortgage payments.
+We’ve worked extensively with cash-out refinancing, and help clients to lower their monthly mortgage payments.